If I Were a Rich Man (song)

-"If I Were a Rich Man" is a show tune from the 1964 musical Fiddler on the Roof.
-It was written by Sheldon Harnick and Jerry Bock.
-The song is performed by Tevye, the main character in the musical, and reflects his dreams of glory.

-The title is inspired by a 1902 monologue by Sholem Aleichem in Yiddish, Ven ikh bin Rothschild (Yiddish: װען איך בין ראָטשילד; lit.
-“If I were a Rothschild”), a reference to the wealth of the Rothschild family, although the content is quite different.
-The lyric is based in part on passages from Sholem Aleichem’s 1899 short story "The Bubble Bursts."
-Both stories appeared in English in the 1949 collection of stories Tevye's Daughters.
+"If I Were a Rich Man" is a song in the 1964 musical Fiddler on the Roof, written by Sheldon Harnick and Jerry Bock.
+It is sung by the main character, Tevye, and reflects his aspirations.
+Its title was inspired by a 1902 monologue by Sholem Aleichem in Yiddish, Ven ikh bin Rothschild (Yiddish: װען איך בין ראָטשילד; lit.
+“If I were a Rothschild”), a reference to the wealth of the Rothschild family, although the content is different, and its words come partly from passages in Aleichem's 1899 short tale The Bubble Bursts.
+Monologue and tale both appeared in English in a 1949 collection of stories called Tevye's Daughters.

 Analysis

 The Oxford Companion to the American Musical wrote that the song includes passages of "cantor-like chanting", and is "the most revealing of the many character numbers".
 The Broadway Musical: A Critical and Musical Survey explained that the song contains a greater number of Jewish "commonplaces" than any other number in the score, and added the song does twofold: it "offers such a strong dose of idiom early in the show [which] is good for the overall unity", and the "important dramatic function" of introducing the central character of Tevye through song.
 History of the Literary Cultures of East-Central Europe explains that the song is based on a monologue from the stories of Sholem Aleichem entitled "If I were Rothschild", in reference to the wealthy Jewish banking family.
 The Grammar Devotional likens the phrase "if I were a rich man" to the Cowardly Lion's "if I were king of the forest" in The Wizard of Oz; both songs involve a tongue-in-cheek comparison between the character's actual condition and the one they imagine.
-It has been suggested that song is inspired by a Hasidic folk song.
+It has been suggested that the song is inspired by a Hasidic folk song.